Last updated on September 8th, 2019

 There’s also a short-circuit protection, low-voltage protection and over-charging protection.
 The last two will protect your device in case you forget to charge it, or leave it on the charger after it is fully charged.

-The Riptide Ripstick is the best closed system pod vape I’ve tried to date – and I’ve tested quite a few.
+The Riptide Ripstick is one of the best closed system pod vape I’ve tried to date – and I’ve tested quite a few.

 It is currently marketed as having “tobacco free nicotine” and “no benzoic acid”, but frankly I was sold on the feel of the vape, the portability, ease of use and of course, the taste.
 I did not have any leaking and the 380mAh battery held a charge for over a day.

 Even the pods lasted a long time.
 A single pod lasted for over 7 days.